-This note explains the source of risk which the entity is exposed to and how the entity is manage the risk
+This note explains the source of risk which the entity is exposed to and how the entity is manage the risk.

 Risk Exposure arising from Measurement Management Credit risk Cash and cash equivalents, trade receivables, financial assets measured at amortised cost.
-Aging analysis Credit ratings Diversification of bank deposits, credit limits and letters of credit Market risk - foreign exchange Recognized financial assets and liabilities not denominated in Indian rupee (INR) Cash flow forecasting Sensitivity analysis Actively Managed Market risk - interest rate Long-term borrowings at variable Rates Sensitivity analysis Actively Managed Liquidity risk Borrowings and other liabilities Rolling cash flow forecasts Availability of committed credit lines and borrowing facilities
+Aging analysis Credit ratings Diversification of bank deposits, credit limits and letters of credit Market risk - interest rate Long-term borrowings at variable Rates Sensitivity analysis Actively Managed Liquidity risk Borrowings and other liabilities Rolling cash flow forecasts Availability of committed credit lines and borrowing facilities

-The Company's risk management is carried out by a project finance team and central treasury team (group treasury) under policies approved by board of directors.
-Group treasury identifies, evaluates and hedges financial risk in close co-operation with the Company's operating units.
-The Management of the Company provides written principles for overall risk management, as well as policies covering specific areas, such as interest rate risk and credit risk, use of derivative financial instrument and non-derivative financial instrument, and investments of excess liquidity.
+The company's risk management is carried out by a project finance team and central treasury team under policies approved by board of directors.
+Company treasury identifies, evaluates and hedges financial risk in close co-operation with the group's operating units.
+The Management of the company provides written principles for overall risk management, as well as policies covering specific areas, such as interest rate risk and credit risk, use of derivative financial instrument and non-derivative financial instrument, and investments of excess liquidity.